Chart Color Schemes

 Health

-Galiwinku's residents boast exceedingly positive health performance metrics with common health conditions somewhat prevalent across both younger and older age cohorts
+Health performance in Galiwinku is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Approximately 54% (~1,455 people) of the total population has private health cover.
-Heart disease and mental health issues are the most prevalent medical conditions, affecting 5.8 and 4.2% of residents respectively.
-Around 81.0% of residents report being completely clear of medical ailments, compared to 82.9% in the rest of NT.
-The area has a senior population of 4.4%, comprising 117 people aged 65 and over.
-Health outcomes among seniors present certain challenges that warrant more attention than those seen in the broader population.
+Approximately 54% of the total population (~1,455 people) has private health cover, compared to 51.6% in the Rest of NT.
+Heart disease and mental health issues are the most common medical conditions, affecting 5.8% and 4.2% of residents respectively.
+81.0% of residents declare themselves completely clear of medical ailments, compared to 78.4% in the Rest of NT.
+Only 4.9% of residents are aged 65 and over (131 people), lower than the 8.3% in the Rest of NT.
+Health outcomes among seniors present challenges, with national rankings generally in line with the overall population.

 Frequently Asked Questions - Health